aws-actions/configure-aws-credentials/README.md

 - [Security Disclosures](#security-disclosures)
 <!-- tocstop -->

-## Usage
+## Overview
-We support four methods for fetching credentials from AWS, but we recommend that you use GitHub's OIDC provider in conjunction with a configured AWS IAM Identity Provider endpoint.
+We support five methods for fetching credentials from AWS, but we recommend that you use GitHub's OIDC provider in conjunction with a configured AWS IAM Identity Provider endpoint.